wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 **Evaluation step outputs:**
 For each hardfilter combination, the script calculates the following metrics:
-* Percentage of likely-true-positives (TP) and likely-false-positives (FP) variants (see the explanation above in the the VariantQC step description).
+* Percentage of likely-true-positives (TP) and likely-false-positives (FP) variants (see the explanation above in the variant QC step description).
 * Precision and Recall, calculated on the GIAB sample (if it is present in the data).
-  For GIAB sample, we can calculate the real true-positive, false-positive, and false-negative variations.
+  For the GIAB sample, we can calculate the real true-positive, false-positive, and false-negative variations.
   Therefore, we assume these data as more confident for choosing the optimal hardfilter evaluation The TP/FP values should be generally consistent with precision/recall.
   If the GIAB sample is not available, the script outputs -1.0 both for precision and recall